 A brush is used to apply a coating to specific areas, and it is a method mainly used for repairing and reworking.
 The process takes much time and requires a lot of labor, the final coating effect is dependent on operator proficiency.

 Testing is an important phase for checking the performance range and limitations of circuit insulated coating under various environmental conditions to obtain desired characteristics.
-Depending on the application, the conformal coating can be different.

 MIL-I-46058C: A common conformal coating standard in the industry, also known as Military insulating compound.
 It requires testing from any MIL authorized laboratories and is still used even after the deactivation since 1998 for new designs.
 This test requires a standard Qualified product list (QPL).